dbt-labs/docs.getdbt.com/website/docs/faqs/tests/when-to-test.md

 ---
 title: When should I run my tests?
-Description: “Run tests in production or when writing new code"
+Description: "Run tests in production or when writing new code"
 sidebar_label: 'When to run tests'
 id: when-to-test